Drug and alcohol addiction knows no boundaries.

 It doesn’t matter if you are 17 or 60, misusing controlled substances is a way of coping with a larger situation or problem that typically includes grief, anxiety, pain, or depression.
 Each person’s experience with addiction differs, but most typically include a group of physical, emotional, and behavioral signs and symptoms.

 If you know a person with a substance abuse issue, understand that treatment is an option.
-At Great Oaks Recovery Center, we not only treat the symptoms of the addiction, but the whole person.
+At Great Oaks Recovery Center, we not only treat the symptoms of the addiction, but also the whole person.
 Our goal is to not only get you sober, but also to offer solutions and support for a renewed life.

-To know if you or your loved has an addiction, it’s best to understand exactly what the condition entails.
+To know if you or your loved one has an addiction, it’s best to understand exactly what the condition entails.
 According to the American Society of Addiction Medicine (ASAM), addiction is a chronic brain disorder that affects its reward, motivation, memory, and related circuitry.
 Dysfunction in these areas can lead to social, psychological, and biological manifestations that are further pronounced in a person who pathologically seeks relief or rewards by using drugs or alcohol, or through other compulsive behaviors such as gambling.

 Substance abuse issues usually start off as being recreational, where you may only drink or use drugs in a social or public setting.
 However, as it progresses, the frequency of that type of behavior, as well as the cravings and withdrawal symptoms, also increase.
-Sure, it may be easier to brush it off, but if you suspect a loved one has a drug or alcohol addiction, you will see some or all these specific physical, behavioral, and emotional signs:
+Sure, it may be easier to brush it off, but if you suspect a loved one has a drug or alcohol addiction, you will see some or all of these specific physical, behavioral, and emotional signs:

 - Being overactive or underactive